-A tour of the Palmer Residence takes approximately one hour.
+A tour of the Palmer Family Residence takes approximately one hour.
 Groups of 15 will be started at 10-minute intervals.
-Those waiting may enjoy the Mansion Courtyard in good weather, or Purgatory provides a sheltered waiting area.
+Those waiting may enjoy the Residence Courtyard in good weather, or Purgatory provides a sheltered waiting area.
 There are steps upon entering the house as well as the Solarium.
-Folding chairs are available throughout the Mansion for a quick rest.
+Folding chairs are available throughout the Residence for a quick rest.
 There is a small gift shop.
 Properly supervised children are welcome.

 If the driver remains with the bus, it may remain in the loading dock area.
 If not, the bus should be moved to Palmer College’s visitor parking lot.
 Go north on Main, right on Palmer Drive, across Brady, and turn right into the parking lot.